synergetics-ai/synergetics-sdk/packages/embed/README.md

 ### Callbacks

-You can listen to form events by providing callback methods:
+You can listen to webplayer events by providing callback methods:

 ```html
 <button id="btn">click</button>